-- 1775 A set of common codes is generally used by multiple application systems in a laboratory workflow environment.
+A set of common codes is generally used by multiple application systems in a laboratory workflow environment.
 These common codes need to be synchronized across the various applications at a given site.
 In many implementations, one application system will be the author (the "owner") of the code set.
-The responsibility for managing a code set may also be distributed among different systems. - 1780 This profile provides a way for the owner of a code set (battery, test and observation codes) to send the code set to other applications.
+The responsibility for managing a code set may also be distributed among different systems.

+This profile provides a way for the owner of a code set (battery, test and observation codes) to send the code set to other applications in any specialties of clinical and anatomic pathology.